 Assure them that your offer is risk-free.
 A rock-solid guarantee will go a long way towards persuading them to give your product or service a try.

 Most of the time, this type of customer wants to believe that your offer will work for them.
-All you need to do is make the decision as easy as possible on their part.
+All you need to do is create a decision-making process that is as easy as possible for your potential customer to complete.

 Appeal to their rational side.
 Most purchasing decisions are emotional, not rational.
 An undecided customer is most of the way to “yes” – but they need to justify the decision to their rational side.
-Luckily, it won’t require much effort on your part!
+Luckily, it won’t require much effort on your part to acquire!

 - Quote a relevant scientific study that proves the effectiveness of your product or service (we do it all the time by explaining how whiteboard videos are superior).

 - Explain in great detail how your product or service actually works – your customer is just waiting for an opportunity to nod and say, “Yes, that makes sense, count me in!”

 - Prominently feature any formal credentials or endorsements you have: awards, certifications, you name it.
 These things won’t make or break the sale by themselves, but they work wonderfully when trying to persuade an undecided customer.

 Create a dazzling piece of proof.
 The Skeptic wants proof – so give it to them!
 There are several ways to do that: